abbas-taher/decision-tree-algorithm-example/README.md

 - Part 3: Looping and Splitting into Subtrees

 ## Historical Note
-Decision trees were first invented by
+Machine learning decision trees were first formalized by [John Ross Quinlan](https://en.wikipedia.org/wiki/Ross_Quinlan) during the years 1982-1985.
+Along linear and logistic regression, decision trees (with their modern version of random forests) are considered the easiest and the most commonly used machine learning algorithms.

 ## Running the Decision-Tree Program
 To execute the main function you can just run the decisiontree.py program using a call to Python via the command line: